Maris27/Learning-Power-BI/README.md

 First of all i downloaded the datasets into Power BI through the transform data on the home page, next step was to clean the datas, i cleaned the salary dataset by removing all the nulls values using the reduce colums, and i clicked on keep top rows and selected the first 100 rows, with this the colums with null values were gone. then for the other two data sets i checked out for empty cell ,there were no empty cells and the data type were accurate.
-Now i was to merge all three together as instructed. i merged the employee data and department data first using the combine files on the home tab, i clicked on merge on a new query ,so with this it created a new query which was named merge 1 as shown below
+Now i was to merge all three together as instructed. i merged the employee data and department data first using the combine files on the home tab, i clicked on merge on a new query ,so with this it created a new query which was named merge 1 as shown below.